gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 - `src/project_name/__init__.py` (package creation file);
 - `src/README.md` (you can place any guidelines for how other developers can contribute to your project here).

-At this point, your repository still does not look anything like this:
+At this point, your repository looks something like this:

 ```bash
 >> tree .